 7) WordPress 404 Redirection

-High number of 404 pages can increase your bounce rate especially when they are not helpful.
+A high number of 404 pages can increase your bounce rate especially when they are not helpful.
 You should make your 404 pages helpful by creating alternatives for visitors to return to the home or view alternative pages.
 Just as I wrote in the tutorial – Building WordPress Custom 404 Page, you should consider making a custom 404 page.
-You should ensure you use 301 redirect for old permalinks on your WordPress blog since they are likely to be 404 pages.
+You should ensure you use 301 redirects for old permalinks on your WordPress blog since they are likely to be 404 pages.

 8) Open WordPress External Links in New Tabs